pachyderm/docs-content/2.3.x/getting-started/local-installation.md

       minikube start --driver=kvm2
       ```
 {{% notice note %}}
-Any time you want to stop and restart Pachyderm, run `minikube delete`  and `minikube start`.
+Any time you want to stop and restart {{%productName%}}, run `minikube delete`  and `minikube start`.
 Minikube is not meant to be a production environment and does not handle being restarted well without a full wipe.
 {{% /notice %}}

 #### Using Kubernetes on Docker Desktop